vanessaheh/THEAssessmentTask3/documentation/project_documentation.md

 While Vanessa's project is overall structured, clear and accessible with several positive aspects, it may need to undergo slight changes to create a more cohesive program.
 To enhance reliabilty and user experience, input handling should be fixed to prevent crashes from unexpected entries (letters specifically) and the timing between text could use more consistency (the seconds).
 Introducing search functions alongside filtering would also significantly improve how users are able to draw valuable insight from the data analysed and visualised.

 ### **Evaluate your project**

-**Analyse and conclude:**
-Lootboxes have become a common feature in modern video games, offering the player a chance at a desired or "rare" item for in-game currency or real money.
-Despite being marketed as harmless fun, their structure closely mirrors the fundamental mechanics of traditional gambling, especially in how they encourage repeated spending through unpredictable outcomes.
-This raises serious concerns about how lootboxes may influence the behaviour of more vulnerable and impressionable members of society- adolescents.

-In a survey conducted at Gosford high school, 75 (48%) of 155 students reported playing games that include lootbox mechanics, 53 (71%) of those who had confessed to spending real money on them.
-These results not only highlight the how widespread engagement with lootbox games is, but how easily it transforms into

-However, when asked how they felt about spending on lootbox mechanics, the majority of responses expressed negativity, with 70 students selected "1" (on a scale from 1- bad to 5-great), while only 25 chose '5'.

 **Evaluate your system and results in relation to your Requirements Outline:**
 Overall, the system met most of the goals I set out in the requirements outline, although it is slightly different to what I had imagined.
 While I had a clear plan at the beginning, some parts had to be adjusted along the way based on what worked best with the data.